Carms-dev/gegi-law-gatsby-netlify/content/cases/sanderson-v-best-buy-canada.md

 ---
 isCornerstone: false
-caseName: Sanderson v Best Buy Canada
+caseName: Sanderson v.
+Best Buy Canada
 citation: 2016 HRTO 468
 description: The applicant alleges that he was subject to a poisoned work environment.
 The main issue is whether the application should be dismissed